Cube Zero: Release

 The film premiered at the Screamfest Horror Film Festival on 15 October 2004.
 It was released on DVD in the United States on 22 February 2005.

 Reception

 Reviews have been mostly positive, including positive notices from JoBlo.com, AMC's Movie Guide, DVD Talk, and Bloody Disgusting, with Bloody Disgusting saying that "Cube Zero isn't the best of the series, but it comes close".

-Accolades

 The film won the award for "Best Special Effects" at the 2004 Screamfest Horror Film Festival.